 Close proximity Locations on installations, where deliberate, accidental or inadvertent contact with electrical equipment is possible, either direct or indirect through tools, long objects, drills, cutting blades, etc. For the purposes of this practice "close proximity' is taken to be 500mm.
 Competent An individual possessing adequate qualifications such as suitable training and person sufficient knowledge, experience and skills for the safe performance of the specific work scope.
 Complex These may include, but are not limited to, work requiring isolation of dual isolations energy sources, multiple sources of energy requiring isolations, isolation required by multiple trades.
-Consider all sources, not just electrical when assessing the complexity of isolations required to safely execute the work De-energised Disconnected from all sources of supply but not necessarily isolated, earthed or out of commission.
+Consider all sources, not just electrical when assessing the complexity of isolations required to safely execute the work De-energised Disconnected from all sources of supply but not necessarily isolated, earthed or De-elleigiseu out of commission.
 Endorse To support or approve the permit.
 Lock-out The use of locks and/or locking devices (e.g. chains and locks, clasps and locks) to ensure energy sources and energy control devices such as electrical breakers and valves are secured in a safe position.
-LOTO Lock out, Tag out MCC Motor Control Centre PICWS Person in Control of the Work Space Positive Positive isolation is defined as either: Isolation a) Spool removal - removal of a pipework section or spool piece and blanking the live end, also called 'air gapping'. b) Blind isolation - insertion between flanges of a blind (spade); the swinging closed of a spectacle blind (plate) or; replacement of a spacer (slip-ring) with a line blind (spade) Personal Lock A lock applied by a person that is undertaking the actual work on the isolated equipment in addition to the NPDC locks applied in accordance with the process described in section 9.1 by the NPDC Operations team.
+LOTO Lock out, Tag out MCC Motor Control Centre PCF Permit Control Facility Permit The person who applies for the Permit and is responsible for the planning and Receiver/PICWS execution of the permitted work.
+Where a permit has been issued to a team the receiver is the person responsible for the work activity at the work location.
+PICWS is the abbreviation for Person in Control of the Work Site.
+Positive Positive isolation is defined as either: Isolation a) Spool removal - removal of a pipework section or spool piece and blanking the live end, also called 'air gapping'. b) Blind isolation - insertion between flanges of a blind (spade); the swinging closed of a spectacle blind (plate) or; replacement of a spacer (slip-ring) with a line blind (spade) Personal Lock A lock applied by a person that is undertaking the actual work on the isolated equipment in addition to the NPDC locks applied in accordance with the process described in section 9.1 by the NPDC Operations team.
 The intention of the personal lock is to enable that person to be in control of the isolation to protect their own safety.
 Testing of LOTO The act of confirmation that plant and equipment is isolated and de-energised by checking the integrity of the local energy control device (e.g. valve, isolator) and that plant and equipment is de-energised (e.g. by trying to start equipment or confirming de-pressurisation/drain down.
 It is critical that all bleeds, vents and drains are checked to be free from blockage prior to testing

-NPDC Document Management Approved By: David Langford Rev: 1 Date: September 2023 ECM: 8504990 Page 3 of 13
+NPDC Document Management Approved By: David Langford Review Date: September 2023 ECM: 8504990 Page 3 of 15